NixOS/nix/src/nix/store-access-revoke.md

 # Description

-`nix store access revoke` revokes users access to store paths.
+`nix store access revoke` revokes users or groups access to store paths.

 <!-- FIXME moar docs -->

+Note: revoking access to a user via the `--user` flag removes the user from the list of allowed users, it may still be able to access the path through the permission of its group.

 )"